joule19/algorithm/README.md

-# algorithm
+# Algorithm
-C++ Library with implementation of classical algorithms and data structures
+A C++ Library with implementation of classical algorithms and data structures